-Dr. McGrane’s current research centers on federalism, Canadian provincial politics, Canadian provincial public policy, and Canadian federal and provincial elections.
+Dr. McGrane’s current research centers on the federal NDP, federalism, Canadian provincial politics, Canadian provincial public policy, and Canadian federal and provincial elections.

 2011 Saskatchewan Provincial Election Study

-Dr. McGrane has teamed with researchers from the University of Saskatchewan, the Johnson-Shoyama Graduate School of Public Policy, and the University of Ottawa to do one of the first academic telephone survey following a Saskatchewan election.
-The survey, conducted by new Social Responsibility Research Laboratory at the U of S, polled over 1000 Saskatchewan residents after the recent provincial election.
+Dr. McGrane teamed with researchers from the University of Saskatchewan and the Johnson-Shoyama Graduate School of Public Policy to do the first academic telephone survey following a Saskatchewan election.
+The survey, conducted by Social Responsibility Research Laboratory at the U of S, polled over 1000 Saskatchewan residents after the recent provincial election.
 Several students were hired to be interviewers for the survey which gave them practical and ‘hands on’ experience conducting academic research.
 The survey examined such issues as how engaged people were with the election, attitudes about democracy, what people thought of the leaders and the parties, whether Saskatchewan is still social democratic territory, and attitudes about aboriginal issues, organized labour, and internal trade.
 It attempted to go beyond the ‘horserace polls’ that are reported in the media at election time to examine the Saskatchewan public’s deeper feelings about important political issues and explore why people vote the way that they do.
-The results of the survey are to be reported through a series of newspaper stories in the Saskatoon Star-Phoenix and Regina Leader-Post and Dr. McGrane and his colleagues are planning to prepare a number of journal articles using the data.
+The results of the survey were reported through a series of newspaper stories in the Saskatoon Star-Phoenix and Regina Leader-Post and Dr. McGrane and his colleagues are preparing a number of journal articles using the data.
 See the Saskatchewan Election Study website for all of the results and research briefs associated with this survey.

 Fall 2011 Provincial Election Studies

-Dr. McGrane is a Co-investigator on a one-year research grant of $69,975 to study provincial elections.
+Dr. McGrane was a Co-investigator on a one-year research grant of $69,975 to study provincial elections.
 Until now election surveys have focused primarily on Canadian federal elections so political scientists know very little about what drives voter behaviour during provincial elections.
-In acknowledgement of this gap in our knowledge of Canadian elections, the Social Sciences and Humanities Research Council has awarded a grant to a group of eight political scientists to do a on-line survey of voters immediately following the provincial elections in Saskatchewan, Manitoba, Ontario, and Newfoundland in the Fall of 2011.
+In acknowledgement of this gap in our knowledge of Canadian elections, the Social Sciences and Humanities Research Council awarded a grant to a group of eight political scientists to do a on-line survey of voters immediately following the provincial elections in Saskatchewan, Manitoba, Ontario, and Newfoundland in the Fall of 2011.
 Dr. David McGrane is a co-investigator on this grant and constructed the survey along with colleagues at the University of Saskatchewan, Memorial University, University of Manitoba, and Wilfrid Laurier University.
 The survey asked voters questions about policy issues, leaders, political parties, local candidates, media coverage, and their reasons for voting or not voting.
+Additional surveys have now been completed after provincial elections in Alberta, Quebec British Columbia, and Nova Scotia.
 See the Comparative Provincial Elections Project website for more details.

 In order to gain a better appreciation of the transformation of social democratic ideology, Dr. McGrane’s Ph.D. dissertation compared Saskatchewan CCF-NDP governments to Parti Québécois governments during the second half of the 20th century in five economic policy areas and five social policy areas.
 His dissertation concluded that there had been a similar transformation from ‘traditional’ to ‘Third Way’ social democracy in these two cases and that this shift was attributable to such factors as the advent of free trade and globalization, rising debts and deficits, alterations within the dynamics of Canadian federalism, and the agency of certain political actors.
 However, the dissertation also contends that the political cultures of these two provinces created a number of substantive continuities between traditional and Third Way social democracy.
 The possibility of there being continuities in the shift from traditional social democracy to the Third Way has not been appreciated in current European debates over the Third Way that set up a very strict dichotomy between the traditional social democracy of the postwar era and the Third Way of the 1990s and 2000s.
 It is this thesis of ‘continuity amidst change’ that is the central argument of the book manuscript that he has submitted to McGill-Queen’s University Press based on this research.

-Dr. McGrane has recently submitted a grant application to the Social Science Research and Humanities Council for a project examining the childcare policies of provincial governments in Canada.
+.
 All Canadian provincial governments have been revisiting their childcare policies because they see childcare as: an investment in the future of their society; a tool to maintain economic growth; a way to reduce the cost of living for Canadian families; and, a means to facilitate women’s entry into the workforce thereby increasing gender equality.
 Unfortunately, only minimal research has been done to analyze the childcare policy and programs of Canadian provincial governments.
-Dr. McGrane’s project will paint a portrait of the childcare system that exists in each Canadian province and try to explain why such a large divergence in policies has taken place.
-Once we understand the diversity of childcare programs among provinces and why that variation exists, we can better evaluate the prospects for the reform of provincial childcare systems and suggest improvements that suit the unique situation of each province.
+Dr. McGrane’s project paints a portrait of the childcare systems in New Brunswick, Nova Scotia, Prince Edward Island, and Newfoundland and Labrador.
+Once we understand the diversity of childcare programs among these four provinces and why that variation exists, we can better evaluate the prospects for the reform of provincial childcare systems.
 The research coming out of this project will aid politicians, bureaucrats, businesspeople, childcare advocates, and parents in their ongoing attempts to improve Canada’s childcare system and ensure its success in the twenty-first century.